 This high quality, 6 spacious drawer, sleigh design dresser is a classic and timeless piece of baby furniture.
 So, it's no wonder this is one of the top-selling nursery dressers!

-It comes in four different colors; black, espresso, grey, and white so it's sure to suit the rest of your nursery furniture.
+We love that it also comes with an optional changing table topper for versatility and it comes in four different colors; black, espresso, grey, and white so it's sure to suit the rest of your nursery furniture.

 If you’re using a dresser to organize your baby clothes then here are some handy ways to organize your baby clothes for easy use.